MicrosoftDocs/VBA-Docs/api/Project.reports.copy.md

     If oldExists And Not newExists Then
         Set report2Copy = ActiveProject.Reports(reportName)

-        ' You can use either of the following two statements.
+        ' Use either of the following two statements.
         'Set newReport = ActiveProject.Reports.Copy(report2Copy, newReportName)
         Set newReport = ActiveProject.Reports.Copy(reportName, newReportName)